neondatabase/website/content/docs/guides/aws-lambda.md

 ## Conclusion

 In this guide, you have learned how to set up a PostgreSQL database using Neon and connect to it from an AWS Lambda function using Node.js as the runtime environment.
-You have also learned how to use Serverless Framework to create and deploy the Lambda function, and how to use the `pg` library to perform a basic read operations on the database.
+You have also learned how to use Serverless Framework to create and deploy the Lambda function, and how to use the `pg` library to perform a basic database read operations.